CLozy/lyser/README.md

-## A text processing package avalailable on PYPI
+## A text processing python package avalailable on PYPI